 - 37% – roads with moving or standing water

 - 41% – roads with ice or frost

 - 45% – roads with mud, dirt, or gravel

 Contact Roman & Gaynor if you’ve been injured in a crash.
 Our Clearwater car accident attorneys will work to get to the bottom of what happened and determine why your collision happened.
 With this information, we’ll be able to set the stage for recovering compensation from those who are responsible.

-We Represent All Car Accident Victims in Clearwater
+We Handle All Types of Car Accident Claims in Clearwater

 When you’re injured in a motor vehicle collision in Clearwater, you deserve to be represented by an attorney with extensive experience handling cases like yours.
 At Roman & Gaynor, we have 60+ years of combined experience representing clients in car accident injury matters.
 This includes clients who were injured as a result of:

 - Multi-vehicle collisions

 - Red and yellow light accidents